pslucas0212/KodeKloud-Linux-Core-Linux-Concepts/README.md

 ```

-lspci - list info about pci devices - like network cards, video cards, wireless cards and any device that attaches directly to the mother board via PCI slots.
+The lspci command- list info about pci devices - like network cards, video cards, wireless cards and any device that attaches directly to the mother board via PCI slots.
 Deiban example below.
 PCI stands for peripheral component interconneect
 ```
 $ lspci
 00:00.0 PCI bridge: Broadcom Limited Device 2711 (rev 10)